Hydrogen peroxide can be used in your garden.

 Keeping your tools clean is also important to prevent the spread of disease in your garden.
 Hydrogen peroxide acts as an excellent natural disinfectant.

-You can use it to clean pruning shears, disinfect pots, and seed trays.
+You can use it to clean pruning shears and disinfect pots and seed trays.

-Simply spray or soak your tools in a mixture of 3% hydrogen peroxide and water in equal parts.
+Simply spray or soak your tools in a mixture of equal parts 3% hydrogen peroxide and water.
 Let them air dry before using.

 10. Eliminates Algae and Mold in Soil

-If you notice green algae or white mold growing on your soil surface, hydrogen peroxide can help clear it up.
+If you notice green algae or white mold growing on the surface of your soil, hydrogen peroxide can help clear it up.

 A light application of diluted hydrogen peroxide can kill algae and mold.
 For this recipe, combine one part 3% peroxide with four parts water.